 State Authorization Student Complaint Procedure

 Cleveland Community College desires to resolve student grievances, complaints, and concerns in an expeditious, fair, and amicable manner.
 Students residing outside of North Carolina while attending CCC who desire to resolve a grievance should follow the College’s Student Complaint Procedure.
 However, students who have exhausted institutional grievance processes and are still dissatisfied with the outcome may file a complaint with the North Carolina Portal Entity (NCSEAA), and/or UNCGA.
+Click here to view a list of State Authorization contacts for individual states.

 Complaints regarding grades or student conduct violations are governed entirely by institutional policy and are not subject to review by NCSEAA.